psygo/magi/tasks.md

 # Tasks

 1. [ ] 2D Pagination
+1. [ ] Grid Mode on Excalidraw's Menu
 1. [ ] Create Canvases
 1. [ ] GUI with the Current Coordinates